Dachshunds are tiny, but they were bred to do some pretty big jobs. Here’s the lowdown on everyone’s favorite vertically challenged dog.

 Unfortunately, this didn’t do much to help the breed’s wartime image.
 Kaiser Wilhelm II was known for his love of doxies and actually had his five pets buried at the Huis Doorn park.
 Two of his poorly behaved dachshunds, Wadl and Hexl, had previously made headlines after attacking Archduke Franz Ferdinand’s prized golden pheasants during a visit.

-4. The Nazis claimed they taught one to speak.
+4. The Nazis claimed they taught a dachshund to speak.

 Kurwenal was a dachshund that could “speak” with different numbers of barks for different letters—sort of like a canine telegraph.
 According to Jan Bondeson's book, Amazing Dogs: A Cabinet of Canine Curiosities, the dog even had his own biographer detailing the pup's daily life.
 He reportedly liked pink roses, illustrated zoology books, and attractive women.
 When asked if he ever wanted to be a father, the bachelor declared, “No!”
 Many were impressed with the fat little dog’s routine, but others suspected that he was receiving cues from his owners.